mosip/documentation/docs/id-authentication.md

 ## Overview

-MOSIP offers identity verification services which enable the usage of identity in various contexts.
-On the successful issue of the ID, identity verification services become available for the resident.
+MOSIP offers identity verification services that enable the usage of identity in various contexts.
+After the successful issue of the ID, identity verification services become available for the resident.
 Online identity verification is enabled through MOSIP's [ID Authentication (IDA)](id-authentication-services.md) module.
 As MOSIP is a foundational ID system, different services (both government and private) may rely on the foundational ID system to validate the identity of a resident rather than implementing multiple authentication systems.
 A typical authentication flow is illustrated below:

 ![](\_images/ida-process.png)

-Refer to the video below to know more!
+Refer to the video below to learn more!

 {% embed url="https://www.youtube.com/watch?v=kBJ_l6043Pw&list=PLF83tgjxrJvh6QVM27lxIYq5nlZx8rY8Z&index=7" %}